Government Support (Updated December 15, 2020)

 CRIC has highlighted the current programs offered by the Government of Canada that we believe will offer the most benefit to businesses in our industry.
 CRIC is also advocating for additional support for our industry bearing in mind those primarily involved in face-to-face research will be especially impacted by COVID-19.
 Read the letter CRIC sent to Canada’s Prime Minister on April 10, 2020 requesting support for our industry.

 We will add additional programs to this page as they are made available.
 We also encourage members to review additional stimulus programs offered by provincial governments.

 View the full Government of Canada’s Economic Response Plan for full details.
 Specific programs include:

-Canada Emergency Wage Subsidy (CEWS) (extended from 12 to 24 weeks on May 15)
+Canada Emergency Wage Subsidy (CEWS) (extended to June 2021)

 Canadian Emergency Business Account

-The Canada Emergency Business Account (CEBA) provides interest-free loans of up to $40,000 to small businesses and not-for-profits that had payrolls between $20,000 and $1.5 million in 2019.
-Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 25 percent (up to $10,000).
+As of the December 4, 2020, the Canada Emergency Business Account (CEBA) provides interest-free loans of up to $60,000 (was previously $40,000) to businesses that had payrolls between $20,000 and $1.5 million in 2019.
+Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of up to $20,000.
 Business owners can apply for the CEBA through their banks and credit unions.

 The Canada Emergency Rent Subsidy (CERS) provides a subsidy on commercial rent or property expenses to businesses who have seen drop in revenue due to the COVID-19 pandemic.